 — Southwest Airlines (@SouthwestAir) April 16, 2018

-Phone: The main Spirit Airlines customer service number is 1-801-401-2222.
+How to reach Spirit Airlines by phone: The main Spirit Airlines customer service number is 1-801-401-2222.
 Press 5 for “automated general information” Press 1 for “general inquiries,” then select 5 for “all other inquiries.”
 “To speak with a representative, please press 3.”
 My anticipated wait time was “5 to 10 minutes.”
 But in 2 minutes I was speaking to a human.

 Web: Aside from online check-in, Spirit’s website has few resources for customers.
 We did however find this “complaint, question, compliment” form they want you to fill out.
 The Spirit FAQ page can be found here.

-Phone: United’s customer service phone number: 1-800-864-8331.
+How to reach United Airlines by phone: United’s customer service phone number: 1-800-864-8331.
 In less than 2 minutes I was able to speak to a live person at United by calling this number then listening briefly to a recording.
 I said “More options,” when prompted, then “Other services” in the next prompt and “Yes” in the last prompt.
 Next thing you know, a real live person answered the phone.

 Social: @United is pretty silent on Twitter when it comes to responding to customers’ needs.
 On Facebook, the airline does respond to individual patrons who post their concerns in the comments of their stories.